josejimenezluna/delfta/README.md

 ## Installation

 While the Linux/Windows installations fully support GPU-acceleration via cudatoolkit, only CPU inference is currently available under Mac OS.
-Additionally, only Python 3.7 and 3.8 are currently supported.
+Additionally, only Python 3.7 and 3.8 versions are currently supported.

 ### Installation via conda

 We recommend and support installation via the [conda](https://docs.conda.io/en/latest/miniconda.html) package manager, and that a fresh environment is created beforehand.
+Then fetch the package from our channel:

 ```bash
 conda install delfta -c delfta -c pytorch -c rusty1s -c conda-forge